Shajahan Khan: Controversy

+Aftermath of Hasina's Resignation

+On 6 September 2024, following the July Revolution, Shajahan Khan was arrested from his residence.
+Khan suffered a heart attack in prison and he was hospitalised on 4 November 2024 citing chest pain.

 Personal life

 Khan has been married to Syeda Rokeya Begum, daughter of Ekushey Padak winning journalist Syed Golam Kibria.
-The couple has two sons and one daughter.
-Eldest of them Ashib Khan is an Advocate and a central committee member of Awami Jubo League.
-His only Daughter Oaishe Khan is married to Tangail-2 MP Tanvir Hasan Soto Monir.
+The couple has two sons and a daughter.
+The eldest, Ashibur Rahman Khan, was the Upazila Chairman of Madaripur and a central committee member of Awami Jubo League.
+His daughter Oaishe Khan is married to Tangail-2 MP Tanvir Hasan Soto Monir.